French real estate declaration 2026: complete GMBI guide

 - Every owner of a residential property in France must declare the occupancy status via Gérer mes biens immobiliers, under article 1418 CGI.

-- The deadline for the situation on 1 January 2026 is 30 June 2026 (1 July 2026 by tolerance).
+- The deadline for the situation on 1 January 2026 was 30 June 2026 at 11:59 pm (legal wording "before 1 July", article 1418 CGI; not a tolerance).

 - The EUR 150 per premises fine provided for in article 1770 terdecies CGI applies in the event of omission, delay or inaccuracy.